GIScience/climate-action-hiwalk/resources/info/methodology.md

 2. **Surface quality**: A grading of the paths' surface quality based on its reported smoothness or surface material.
 For transparency and interpretability, hiWalk separately displays each path's surface type and smoothness value.

 In addition, hiWalk includes six optional indicators, which are unselected by default to avoid slow computations:

-1. **Detour factor**: A metric of how many times longer you need to walk to locations in your surroundings, compared to travelling in a straight line (aka "as the crow flies").
+1. **Slope**: Slope of each walkable path (in %) calculated by comparing the elevation at each end of the path.

 2. **Greenness**: A metric of how "green" (i.e., median NDVI) are the immediate surroundings (15-m buffer) of a walkable path.

-3. **Slope**: Slope of each walkable path (in %) calculated by comparing the elevation at each end of the path.
+3. **Detour Factor**: A metric of how many times longer you need to walk to locations in your surroundings, compared to travelling in a straight line (aka "as the crow flies").

-4. **Comfort factor**: A set of metrics measuring how convenient it is for pedestrians to access essential public amenities, including benches, sheltered benches, drinking water and public toilet facilities.
+4. **Comfort Factor**: A set of metrics measuring how convenient it is for pedestrians to access essential public amenities, including benches, drinking water, and public toilet facilities.

-5. **Path lighting**: A categorisation of walkable paths based on the availability and quality of lighting.
+5. **Tree Shade**: Shaded proportion of each walkable path (in %) based on the presence of canopy cover of trees higher than 2 meters.

-6. **Tactile paving**: A categorisation of walkable paths based on the availability and quality of tactile paving.
+6. **Path Lighting**: A categorisation of walkable paths based on the availability and quality of lighting.

 After computing hiWalk for an area of interest and selecting one of the indicator results, the 'Description' page includes further details about the indicator's data and methodology.